PERSOL HR DATA BANK in APAC

 There are, however, circumstances elucidated below where notice to workers and/or labor unions is not necessary.

 - a.
-When a worker/laborer retires voluntarily
+When a worker/laborer resigns voluntarily

 - d.
 The affected worker/laborer dies